zfaustk/KHGraphDB/CONTRIBUTING.md

 - Catalog names graphs and assigns shards.
 It is not a query language.
 - The log is KHL1.
 Uncommitted records do not replay.
 - Store commit captures the arena and `sync_data`.
+- A replica tails the log.
+A sentinel promotes on missed beats.
 - Type may mark a key as content.
 The index refuses it.
 - A stub is a far title.
 Hydrate from home in this process.
 - A transaction clones the arena.
 Drop rolls back.